AggelikiChal/AggelikiChal.github.io/_pages/talks.md

 - The complexity of deciding characteristic formulae, _The 14th Panhellenic Logic Symposium (PLS 2024)_.

+- On the power of counting the total number of computation paths of NPTMs, _The 18th Annual Conference on Theory and Applications of Models of Computation (TAMC 2024)_.

 - The complexity of deciding characteristic formulae in van Glabbeek's branching time spectrum, _Third International Workshop on Recent Advances in Concurrency and Logic (RADICAL 2023)_.

 - Counting computations with formulae: Logical characterisations of counting complexity classes, _The 48th International